jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 I implemented a simple CacheServer (another GenServer - not shown) that manages all cache accesses.

 And that's it!
 It took me about a day's work.
-I must say that I am more impressed that ever by the power and elegance of Elixir and OTP.
+I must say that I am more impressed than ever by the power and elegance of Elixir and OTP.